-2) Draws From Intrinsic & Extrinsic Motivations
+2) Gamification Draws From Intrinsic & Extrinsic Motivations

 Gamification in training provides a conducive learning environment by tapping into the intrinsic and extrinsic motivations of learners.
 Through the use of game mechanics within a training environment, we can better capture our learners’ attention and focus.
 For example, earning rewards and climbing up the leaderboard keep learners engaged with their learning outcomes.
 More importantly, it taps into the deeper motivations of learners such as their desire for meaning and achievement.
 As such, gamification helps learners achieve sustained engagement!

-3) Mobilises Proactive Behaviours
+3) Gamification Mobilises Proactive Behaviours

 Humans are instinctively inclined to repeat behaviours or actions that provide us with satisfaction.
-Drawing from this, earning badges, experience points or climbing up a leaderboard helps to create deeper levels of satisfaction.
+Drawing from this, earning badges, experience points or climbing up a leaderboard helps to create deeper levels of gratification.
 In this way, your learners will be motivated to repeat desired behaviours.
 Through these recurring behaviours, learning is better reinforced and retained in the long-run.

-4) Enables Real-Time & Flexible Assessments
+4) Gamification Enables Real-Time & Flexible Assessments

 Game mechanics (e.g levels, scoreboards, leaderboards) provide an active screenshot of a learner’s performance at any given point in their training.
 Similarly, these mechanics can help shape assessments to fit the evolving needs of modern learners.

-5) Empowers Social Learning
+5) Gamification Empowers Social Learning

-In view of the 70:20:10 model of learning, 90% of everything we learn at work takes place outside of our formal training experiences.
+According to the 70:20:10 model of learning, 90% of everything we learn at work takes place outside of our formal training experiences.
 For this reason, by combining gamification and social learning, you will create an environment where informal learning experiences can flourish.